sjursaa/odin-landing-page/README.md

 The goal is to make a landing page that looks as close to the reference photo as possible.
 Flexbox is the main skill that is targeted for this project.

-# TODO/Outstanding tasks
+# Outstanding tasks

-[] submit solution to TheOdinProject
+TODO: submit solution to TheOdinProject
-[] add reference images to repo, and display in README.md
-[] publish solution on github, add link to README.md (viewable website)
+TODO: add link to website in README.md (viewable website)
-[] add curved corners to buttons, borders, etc.
+TODO: add curved corners to buttons, borders, etc.
-[] add margins to main sections
+TODO: add margins to main sections
-[] make footer sticky
+TODO: make footer sticky
-[] center randominfo header
+TODO: center randominfo header
-[] adjust text emphasis for quote-section
+TODO: adjust text emphasis for quote-section
-[] remove border for sign-up button in hero section
+TODO: remove border for sign-up button in hero section

 # Notes/CSS-cheatsheet.